Reliable fairness auditing with semi-supervised inference: Discussion

 \section{Discussion}

 Motivated by ML in biomedical applications, we proposed a SS method, called Infairness, to audit group fairness when labeled data is limited, but unlabeled data is abundant.
-Our method uses a carefully constructed model to impute missing outcomes to enable evaluation of fairness criteria using both the labeled and unlabeled data.
-Our theoretical and empirical results demonstrate that the Infairness method yields more efficient inference than its supervised counterpart without requiring additional labeled data.
-While our proposal has the potential to be widely used in practice, we close by commenting on several practical issues and potential extensions.
+Infairness uses a carefully constructed imputation model to enable evaluation of fairness criteria using both the labeled and unlabeled data.
+Our theoretical and empirical results highlight a simple message.
+With a sufficiently flexible imputation model, Infairness can yield more efficient inference than its supervised counterpart and often outperforms existing comparators when $\bW$ contains information about $Y$ beyond $S$.
+Importantly, we did not observe efficiency loss relative to existing approaches, suggesting the utility of Infairness for real-world auditing.
+We close by commenting on several related issues and potential extensions.

-First, although our primary focus is on inference for difference-based disparity metrics as they are most commonly used in practice, Infairness is also applicable to ratio-based metrics (e.g., $\frac{\Msc_0}{\Msc_1}$) using inference procedures derived from Theorem \ref{thm:ss-if} \citep{yeh_analyzing_2024}.
+First, although our primary focus is on inference for difference-based disparity metrics as they are most commonly used in practice, Infairness is also applicable to to overall performance metrics as well as ratio-based metrics (e.g., $\frac{\Msc_0}{\Msc_1}$) using inference procedures derived from Theorem \ref{thm:ss-if}.
 In addition, Infairness supports hypothesis testing for $\epsilon$-fairness, a relaxed fairness criterion allowing group-specific disparities to fall within a small threshold, $\epsilon$ \citep{denis_fairness_2023}.
 Second, many protected attributes define more than two groups, and methods for evaluating multi-group fairness remain an active area of research.
-Early approaches relied on visualizations of model performance across groups, using tools such as AI Fairness 360 and Aequitas \citep{bellamy_ai_2018, saleiro_aequitas_2019}.
-More recent work has proposed meta-metrics, such as the max-min difference, max absolute difference, and variance of performance metrics, as quantitative summaries.
-However, \citet{lum_-biasing_2022} showed that supervised estimators for these meta-metrics are biased.
-Recent contributions by \citet{cherian_statistical_2024} have framed multi-group fairness as a multiple hypothesis testing problem, introducing a bootstrap-based method to jointly bound disparities across groups.
+Early approaches relied on visualizations of model performance across groups, using tools such as Aequitas \citep{ saleiro_aequitas_2019}.
+Recent work has proposed meta-metrics, such as the max-min difference, max absolute difference, and variance of group-specific performance metrics.
+However, \citet{lum_-biasing_2022} showed that supervised estimators for these meta-metrics are biased. \citet{cherian_statistical_2024} later framed multi-group fairness as a multiple hypothesis testing problem, introducing a bootstrap-based method to jointly bound disparities across groups.
 Developing SS approaches for multi-group settings is a focus of our ongoing work.